designdegenerate/designdegenerate/README.md

 (Javascript, React+Redux, PostgreSQL, MongoDB, Node.js, Sass)

-## Design Tools
+### Design Tools
 Figma, Sketch, Adobe Creative Cloud Suite, Branding, UI/UX, Publication

 ## Projects

 ### Linktomyself
 Linktomyself is a public homepage in a world where our digital life is spread across multiple platforms.
 Instead of replicating features of other services, it focuses solely on the most essential: name, bio, a list of links, and a gallery of favourite things such as Movies or Books with an optional link to a dedicated social platform (e.g IMDB, GoodReads).
-It has a clean and fully responsive design with dark mode support with a selection of color schemes for personalization.
+It has a clean and fully responsive design with a selection of color schemes for personalization.
 I’m currently working on launching it.

 [View this project](https://github.com/designdegenerate/linktomyself-frontend)